Driving tests are taking place in England, Scotland and Wales - find out what changes to expect because of coronavirus (COVID-19).

 Stay up to date

-This page tells you about driving tests during the coronavirus outbreak.
+This page tells you about driving tests during the COVID-19 pandemic.

 It will be updated if anything changes.

-When you arrange your test, you’ll need to say if there’s a good reason you cannot wear a face covering when you take your test.
+When you book, you need to say if there’s a good reason you cannot wear a face covering when you take your test.
+This includes if:

 - you have a physical or mental illness or impairment, or a disability that means you cannot put on, wear or remove a face covering